How to Choose a Mac Sleep Mode

 - Keyboard illumination, if present, is off

 - Bluetooth is deactivated.
-This depends on the Bluetooth system preference, which can allow Bluetooth devices to wake your computer
+Depending on the Bluetooth preferences, this can allow Bluetooth devices to wake your Mac

 These processes significantly save battery usage because computers need much less power while sleeping than when waking up.